victor-stone/dig-react/readme.md

-This project builds dig.ccmixter.org, pells.ccmixter.org, stems.ccmixter.org, playlists.ccmixter.org and some admin tools.
+NOTE - the current repo is in a major overhaul - very unstable right now.

+This project builds web front ends for ccmixter, dig.ccmixter and satellite (landing pages) for stems, playlists and pells.

 ## Build & Run